Twelve Years' Truce: Resumption of hostilities

-More than once it looked as if the Truce was about to collapse.
-The succession crisis over the duchies of Jülich-Cleves-Berg resulted in severe tensions during the siege of Jülich of 1610 and the confrontations that led to the Treaty of Xanten in 1614.
+More than once it looked as if the truce was about to collapse.
+The succession crisis over the United Duchies of Jülich-Cleves-Berg resulted in severe tensions during the siege of Jülich (1610) and the confrontations that led to the Treaty of Xanten in 1614.

 Petrus Peckius the Younger led a failed attempt at renewing the truce in 1621.
+When it expired, the Eighty Years' War resumed.